 But the governess, flying on her log, took the scrap of lace, and as she ripped open the stitches each turned into a ball of pearly light, and these floated far and wide through the sky so the dusk was lit with their shine and Baba Yaga could not hide.

 Never had the forest seen such a battle as then occurred.
 For the governess had cast off her shawl and now her metal teeth flashed and her own hands looked like bones in the darkness, and the two hags soared and cursed as they carried their battle from the sky to the land, and the forest floor shook with the boulders they threw at one another, and the fish jumped in the lake at the earth’s shudderings.
-Amadness the governess she taunted Baba Yaga with the suspicions that had been flung at her by society when she herself had been cursed: “In truth I have eaten the children with these teeth you gave me,” she screamed at the frightened Baba Yaga, “and I bring you these their tokens only to goad you, for it is you I will eat next.”
+And a madness overtook the governess and she taunted Baba Yaga with the suspicions that had been flung at her by society when she herself had been cursed: “In truth I have eaten the children with these teeth you gave me,” she screamed at the frightened Baba Yaga, “and I bring you these their tokens only to goad you, for it is you I will eat next.”

-A terror Baba Yaga had never felt seized her, for she was with her equal.
+A terror such as Baba Yaga had never felt seized her, for she was with her equal.

 From the edge of the forest, a goods train whistled as it rolled heavily toward the town.
 “You may have your first fortune back,” croaked Baba Yaga slowly, making a show of defiance.
 “The one I gave you when you were a child.”